-I have many lemon balm bushes in my garden (see the attached photo) that are harvested regularly almost all year round.
-The leaves are best used as tea which makes a great drink to have in the evening to relax and unwind.
+I have many lemon balm bushes in my garden (see the photo above) that are harvested regularly almost all year round.
+The leaves are best used as tea which makes an aromatic drink to have in the evening to relax and unwind.

 Lemon balm’s scientific name is Melissa officinalis, “Melissa” is a Latin derivation of the Greek word for honey bee (“officinalis” indicates that the plant is medicinal in nature).
 I can certainly confirm this as my lemon balm bushes attract plenty of the neighbourhood bees!

 Medicinal uses of lemon balm include:

 - Antiviral – lemon balm is effective against a number of viruses such as ones causing warts, cold sores and herpes.
 Some studies suggest that topical ointments containing lemon balm help speed up the healing of cold sores caused by the herpes simplex virus.
 Researchers also noted a significant reduction in the frequency of herpes recurrence when using lemon balm.
 It is also helpful with chronic fatigue syndrome and shingles.

 - Calming and sedative action – it lowers fever, relaxes gut spasms and improves digestion, calms a nervous stomach and relieves colic.
 The leaves are reputed to also lower blood pressure.
 It is a very gentle herb therefore it is often used for children and babies.

 - Skin problems – such as eczema, wounds and insect bites.
 Lemon balm’s anti-histamine action is useful to treat eczema and accounts for the centuries old tradition of placing the fresh leaf on insect bites and wounds.